 Needles, thorns, or screws may have caused the tire to puncture.
 Once you remove the cause, you can now start patching up the area.
 Use sandpaper to roughen the area.
 Apply glue afterward and let it set on the tire for 5 minutes.
 After that, remove the foin from the patch and apply it to the center of the hole.

 Patching the hole completes your task of repairing bike tires.
 All you have to do now is reattach everything, and your bike is ready to be ridden again.
 And then Inflate the car tire.

 Conclusion: Guide to Repair a Car Tire Puncture

 You cannot imagine driving a car without a proper functioning tire.
 So, when there is even a small hole, your vehicle is basically disabled.
-However, no need to stress as these DIY tire repair guide can help you get out of this problematic situation within no time.
+However, no need to stress as these DIY tire repair guides can help you get out of this problematic situation within no time.